buildkite/on-demand/agent-scheduler/README.md

 This project contains source code and supporting files for running Buildkite Agents on-demand in response to builds.

-- `src` - Code for the application's Lambda function.
+- `src` - Code for the application's Lambda functions.
+These have been inlined into `template.yml` for easier stack creation in any region.
 - `template.yml` - A template that defines the application's AWS resources.

 Resources for this project are defined in the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.